 1. The Right Light

 You’ll likely find yourself wayfaring after the sun dips below the horizon or setting out in the wee hours of the morning to make the most of the day.
 To brighten your path, bring along a variety of light options for safety and ease of travel.
-BioLite makes a practical and awesome-in-every-way Energy Bundle, which includes a camp stove, portable grill, kettle pot, solar panel and lighting ecosystem (flashlight, lantern, and power bank).
+BioLite makes a practical and awesome-in-every-way Cook Kit, which includes a camp stove, portable grill top, kettle pot, burn sticks, and lighting ecosystem (lantern and power bank).

 2. Wardrobe Essentials